 Annual counts of waterbirds in the lead-up to the opening of duck hunting season have been conducted at wetlands across Victoria since 1987.
 The counts were instigated following a recommendation from a review of the management of duck hunting within the state (Loyn 1989, 1991).
-Throughout this period, the purpose of the Summer Waterbird Count has been to collect selected information regarding waterbird numbers and distribution.
-This information is used to inform management decisions about further regulation of hunting on specific wetlands during the forthcoming duck hunting season.
-Dates for the counts are set so that enough time is available to recommend further regulation of duck hunting and for recommended management action to be legally enacted prior to opening day.
-Data collected during the pre-duck season counts have also proven to be valuable for other purposes, including informing the development of management plans for Ramsar sites and individual wetlands, and monitoring population trends of individual species.
+Between 1987 and 2014, the purpose of the counts (then referred to as the Summer Waterbird Count) was to count waterbirds at as many wetlands as possible across Victoria, but with an emphasis on game species.
+This information was used to inform management decisions about further regulation of hunting on specific wetlands during the forthcoming duck hunting season.
 In 2015, a new approach was introduced that limited survey coverage to wetlands that have been historically important duck hunting sites on public land, or have a history of supporting threatened waterbird species, rather than including any wetland, regardless of hunting status.
 There has also been an increasing emphasis on broadening the focus of the surveys to include all threatened waterbirds, rather than only threatened duck species.
 This change reflects a concern that duck hunting could have more nuanced impacts on waterbirds apart from direct mortality (Menkhorst 2019).
 This changed approach is reflected in the list of target species, as well as the change of name of the count to Duck Season Priority Waterbird Count (DSPWC) and adjusting the layout of the field data sheet.